irfnd/next-boilerplate/README.md

 # NextJS with Elint + Prettier Setup

-My NextJS boilerplate eslint & prettier setup and jsconfig for absolute project path.
+My NextJS boilerplate with eslint & prettier setup and jsconfig for absolute project path.

 ## Get Started